The Journey to SCAD and Bagandu

 - The Journey back from Bagandu

 The journey from Bagandu back to Mbaiki was quite adventurous.
-After seeing through the process of the land purchase at Bagandu, we embarked on a 20-minute motorcycle ride to the banks of river Lobaye, from whence we hoped to cross to the other side, and then begin our twenty kilometre (20 KM) ride to Mbaiki.
+After seeing through the process of the land purchase at Bagandu, we embarked on a 20-minute motorcycle ride to the banks of river Lobaye, from whence we hoped to cross to the other side, and then begin our twenty kilometres (20 KM) ride to Mbaiki.
 On getting to the river bank it began to rain heavily, and we had to locate a shelter.
 When the rain finally stopped, we loaded our motorbikes into the canoe; but darkness was fast approaching.
 We took another wobbly canoe ride to the other side of the river and continued on motorcycles through the forest dirt road.

 It was 7:30pm that night, and everywhere was completely dark, when two of our bikes began developing an unusual tire problem.
 This continued until they finally ground to a halt – the tires got burst.
-Here was I and others in the middle of the jungle with dots of pygmy settlement here and there, with no access to civilization whatsoever.
+Here was I and others in the middle of the jungle with pockets of pygmy settlement here and there, with no access to civilization whatsoever.
 Two of our team members became convinced that we may have to spend the night along the road.
 “Not me!”, I said to myself.
 “I must get to the nearest civilization that night”, I suggested.

 And so, with the only bike still functioning, I was driven towards Mbaiki.
 After driving for about 20 minutes, the sight of human settlement gave spontaneous joy and relief to my heart.
 To cut it short, we all arrived Mbaiki safely, and passed the night at a local church.
 By then I was too tired to know bother about the petty things of life.
 I just wanted to sleep.